 RYUICHI SAKAMOTO Anger – Rare Force 2 Meg Remix (1998)

-Sakamoto’s soundtrack success had led him to sign with Sony Classical.
+Sakamoto’s soundtrack success led him to sign with Sony Classical.
 His first work for the label ‘Discord’ was a four movement avant-garde composition exploring dissonant musical structures.
 Two of the tracks ‘Anger’ and ‘Grief’ were given out to remixers, thus cementing the link Sakamoto had with dance culture since ‘Riot In Lagos’.
-The aggressive, almost industrial ‘Anger’ was given a dark breakbeat treatment by Skint Records’ signings RARE FORCE which got the adrenaline pumping, while retaining the tense, discordant nature of Sakamoto’s original concept.
+The aggressive, almost industrial ‘Anger’ was given a dark breakbeat treatment by Skint Records’ signings RARE FORCE which got the adrenaline pumping.

 Available on the RYUICHI SAKAMOTO album ‘Moto.tronic’ via Sony Music